 Visitor information

-Whether you want a quiet gentle stroll or an exhilarating mountain biking experience, there’s something for you at Haldon Forest Park.
-Only 15 minutes from Exeter and Newton Abbot just off the A38, Haldon Forest Park is perfect place for great value days out with kids, friends, or family.
+Whether you want a quiet gentle stroll or an exhilarating mountain biking experience, there’s something for you at Haldon Forest Park this autumn.
+Only 15 minutes from Exeter and Newton Abbot just off the A38, Haldon Forest Park is the perfect place for great value days out with kids, friends, and family, or taking some time for yourself.

 Visit England and Devon's Top Attractions quality assurance logos